wso2-attic/esb-connectors/pivotaltracker/pivotaltracker-connector/pivotaltracker-connector-1.0.0/README.txt

-	xiv)	storyName 					-		A String for story name to create story with mandatory parameters. xv)		storyNameOpt				-		A String for story name to create story with optional parameters. xvi)	storyDescription			-		A String for story description to create story with optional parameters. xvii)	storyState					-		A valid String for story state(accepted, delivered, finished, started, rejected, planned, unstarted, unscheduled) to create story with optional parameters. xviii)	storyType					-		A valid String for story type(feature, bug, chore, release) to create story with optional parameters. xix)	deadline					-		A datetime(eg:2013-04-30T04:25:15Z) for deadline to create story with optional parameters. xx)		acceptedAt					-		A datetime(eg:2013-04-30T04:25:15Z) for accepted date to create story with optional parameters. xxi)	createdBefore				-		A datetime(eg:2015-08-20T15:53:00) for created before date to list stories with optional parameters. xxii)	createdAfter				-		A datetime(eg:2015-08-20T15:53:00) for created after date to list stories with optional parameters.
+	xiv)	storyName 					-		A String for story name to create story with mandatory parameters. xv)		storyNameOpt				-		A String for story name to create story with optional parameters. xvi)	storyDescription			-		A String for story description to create story with optional parameters. xvii)	storyState					-		A valid String for story state(This should be always 'accepted') to create story with optional parameters. xviii)	storyType					-		A valid String for story type(This should be always 'release') to create story with optional parameters. xix)	deadline					-		A datetime(eg:2013-04-30T04:25:15Z) for deadline to create story with optional parameters. xx)		acceptedAt					-		A datetime(eg:2013-04-30T04:25:15Z) for accepted date to create story with optional parameters. xxi)	createdBefore				-		A datetime(eg:2015-08-20T15:53:00) for created before date to list stories with optional parameters. xxii)	createdAfter				-		A datetime(eg:2015-08-20T15:53:00) for created after date to list stories with optional parameters.

 	*	projectName and projectNameOpt values should be changed in each run.
-	*	createdBefore should be a past date.
+	*	createdBefore should be a future date.
-	*	createdAfter should be a future date.
+	*	createdAfter should be a past date.

  10. Navigate to "{ESB_Connector_Home}/" and run the following command.
       $ mvn clean install